-Registration is open for the Aug.
-6-8 Intensive Course in Prescribing and Pharmacology of Controlled Drugs.
+Registration is open for the Nov.
+20-21 Intensive Course in Prescribing and Pharmacology of Controlled Drugs.
 The course fills up quickly, so do not delay your registration.
-The next available Prescribing and Pharmacology of Controlled Drugs seminar is scheduled for Nov.
-20-21.
+See here for more information.

 To prescribe, administer, or authorize for administration a Schedule III, IV, or V controlled substance in Alabama, Certified Registered Nurse Practitioners (CRNP) and Certified Nurse Midwives (CNM) must obtain annually a Qualified Alabama Controlled Substances Certificate (QACSC).

 A QACSC is specific to each collaborative practice agreement.

 - Check Pending Application

 Complete the application forms and submit with fee payment.

 - The application will be placed on the next Board agenda for approval.

 - After the Board meeting, approved applicants will be notified of approval/non-approval.